All These Poses Anniversary Tour

-The All These Poses Anniversary Tour (also known as the All These Poses Tour) is the ninth headlining concert tour by Canadian-American recording artist, Rufus Wainwright.
+The All These Poses Anniversary Tour (also known as the All These Poses Tour) was the ninth headlining concert tour by Canadian-American recording artist, Rufus Wainwright.
 The tour is a celebration of his career, marking its 20th anniversary in May 2018.
 Wainwright played nearly 50 concerts in North America, Australasia, Asia and Europe.

 Background

 Wainwright announced the tour in April 2018, on this official Facebook page.
 The singer was still in the middle of his 2018 regional tours.
 The tour celebrates Wainwright's career, coinciding with the release of his eponymous debut studio album.
 Despite the tour commemorating his first album, Wainwright stated he would perform from songs from this first two albums.
 The singer further explained the name "All These Poses" was far better than the "Rufus Wainwright Tour"; stating the "poses" were the many elements of the maturing of his career and personal life.
 All songs stuck to their original production but presenting in a charming manner.
 With this, he able to explore dichotomy of each song.
 The concert also features select new material, with the second half of the show, the entire Poses album is performed.

 During an interview with Scenestr, Wainwright stated this tour was a ramp-up to his forthcoming eighth studio album, his first since 2012.
 Speaking of the tour, the singer said:"Funny how one totally changes and totally doesn’t at the same time.
 Looking forward to singing the longing melodies of a boy with the voice of a grown man, and share it with you all on my #ALLTHESEPOSEStour.
 I’ll be traveling with my band, performing material from both my Rufus Wainwright & Poses albums."